matthw/ctf/flare-on_10/ch10/README.md

 decrypt+0110:   mov     (r4)+,pc
 ```

-- you can place break points and run the program
+- you can place breakpoints and run the program

 ```
 adb> decode:b